Background pattern

 • twice a day (approximately every 12 hours);

-Consult your doctor or pharmacist if you have any doubts about when to take this medication.
-Taking nilotinib every day at the same time will help you remember when to take the hard capsules.
+Ask your doctor or pharmacist if you have any doubts about when to take this medicine.
+Taking nilotinib at the same time every day will help you remember to take the hard capsules.

 How to take Nilotinib Stada